alephbeis/indesign-scrips/.junie/guidelines.md

 - Primary standards: Docs/Engineering/CodeStandards.md
 - Additional guidance: Docs/AI-Agent-Instructions.md

-Notes for Junie
+Notes for AI agents
 - Produce minimal diffs and avoid unnecessary refactors.
 - Prefer safe patterns detailed in the engineering standards (undo, prefs restore, try/catch/finally, minimize redraw, batch operations).
 - If uncertain about a UI or pattern, copy an established pattern from existing scripts in this repository.

 ---

-AI Agents Pre-Submit Checklist (Detailed)
+# AI Agents Pre-Submit Checklist (Detailed)

 Use this as a final gate before submitting any change.

 A) Linting & Formatting